dotenvx/dotenvx/README.md

   Hello World
   ```

+  > [!WARNING]
-  > note: some of you are attempting to use the npm module directly with deno run.
-Don't! deno has incomplete support for these encryption ciphers.
+  > Some of you are attempting to use the npm module directly with `deno run`.
+Don't, because deno currently has incomplete support for these encryption ciphers.
+  >
   > ```
-  > $ deno run -A npm:@dotenvx/dotenvx encrypt`
+  > $ deno run -A npm:@dotenvx/dotenvx encrypt
   > Unknown cipher
   > ```
+  >
+  > Instead, use `dotenvx` as designed, by installing the cli as a binary - via curl, brew, etc.

   </details>
 * <details><summary>Bun 🥟</summary><br>